osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 # Overview

 To participate in the VRX competition, teams must create a Docker image that runs their virtual autonomous system.
-This tutorial outlines the process for producing this image.
+This tutorial outlines the steps required to produce this image.

 # What is Docker